joelhawksley/identity/components/slides.md

 end
 ```

-^ We might write a class that looks something like this
+^ We'd have a class

 ---